Access to Insurance Initiative Newsletter 07/2019

 Lack of insurance demand is one of the most significant obstacles for the development of responsible, inclusive insurance markets.
 In managing risk, the unserved and underserved population generally do not know which risk management tools – such as insurance – exist, and they do not trust the insurance sector.
 This has an important impact on the willingness to buy and renew insurance products.
 Although the first-hand experience with insurance products is the most effective tool to increase insurance awareness, risk management and insurance awareness programmes also play an important role to confront the demand challenge.

-For more information on the key issues that this call will explore, please click here.
+For more information on the key issues of this call and the report, click here.

 5th Eastern & Southern Africa Regional Microinsurance Conference,